fvarnals/CV/README.md

 - Currently working on a <a href="https://github.com/fvarnals/Idling-Engines-Audio-Recognition" target="blank">Machine Learning</a> project to classify urban sounds, specifically to detect idling engines in the hope that it could be employed in tackling offending vehicles as part of the recent government initiatives to impose "no idling" zones.

-- Independently taught myself coding, datascience, machine learning and deep learning techinques from scratch (using Coursera, Learn Python the Hard Way and Datacamp as well as numerous forums and blogs).
+- Taught myself coding, datascience, machine learning and deep learning techinques from scratch (using Coursera, Learn Python the Hard Way and Datacamp as well as numerous forums and blogs).

 - Completed an intensive 4-month Software Development bootcamp with Makers, where I have learnt OOP, TDD, Agile Software Development, Pair Programming, and Project Work in a heavily self-learning based curriculum.

 #### *Analytical*

-- Critical business analysis for brands, utilising key metrics such as revenue, availability, conversions, and brand exposure; **both brands grew above category average.**
+-  Conducted critical business analysis for brands, utilising key metrics such as revenue, availability, conversions, and brand exposure; **both brands grew above category average.**

-- Testing and analysis of behavioural statistics relating to customer browsing and web interaction.
+- Tested and analysed behavioural statistics relating to customer browsing and web interaction.

 - Developed new animal model of Depression, using rodent interaction with touchscreens to gather and analyse large volumes of behavioural data.